Tips on Roofing in Van Wert, OH

 How can I tell if I need a complete roof replacement or just roof repair?

 It's often difficult to judge whether a new roof is needed or just a simple roof repair.
 If you're roof is passed it's life expectancy (often 15- 20 years), that increases the likelihood that a new roof will be a better solution than a roof repair.
-Van Wert roofing contractors should be consulted for an inspection to help you determine the best course of action.
+Professional roofers should be consulted for an inspection to help you determine the best course of action.

 How much do roofing contractors in Van Wert charge to install a new roof?